 - Employers must honor the wage agreement that was in effect when the work was performed.

-- Any wage deductions must be court-ordered, required by law, or authorized by the employee in writing.
+- Any wage deductions must be court-ordered, required by law, or authorized in writing by the employee.

-- Employers should have a clear, written wage deduction authorization agreement.
+- Employers should have an explicit, written wage deduction authorization agreement.

 - Direct deposit and payroll card payments require employee consent.